mcu-tools/mcuboot/boot/cypress/MCUBootApp/README.md

 ### Hardware cryptography acceleration

-Cypress PSOC6 MCU family supports hardware acceleration of cryptography based on mbedTLS Library via shim layer.
+Cypress PSOC6 MCU family supports hardware acceleration of cryptography based on Mbed TLS Library via shim layer.
 Implementation of this layer is supplied as separate submodule `cy-mbedtls-acceleration`.
 HW acceleration of cryptography shortens boot time more then 4 times, comparing to software implementation (observation results).

 To enable hardware acceleration in `MCUBootApp` pass flag `USE_CRYPTO_HW=1` to `make` while build.